-Tumblr is a social platform for communities and creators.
-I led the product design team in creating tools to empower creators and foster unique online communities.
+I led the product design team at Tumblr, and also worked as the lead designer for the content creation team on tools to empower creators and foster unique online communities.
 My role combined strategic design leadership with hands-on product design across web and mobile platforms.

 Ahead of the launch of a redesigned posting experience, I pitched the idea for fully native GIF search and embeds on Tumblr.
 The team built an API and we quickly integrated it into content creation experience.
 We also extended it into an iOS Messaging and Yahoo mail feature.